 Susanna is knowledgeable about ballet and modern dance.
 She is a beautiful dancer!

 I studied at Temple University's Department of Dance in the Bachelor of Fine Arts program dance program where I was able to study under some amazing teachers and perform in a variety of works while attending.
-I completed my Bachelor's of Fine Arts from the University of Georgia which also gave me impactful learning experiences with wonderful teachers.
+I completed my Bachelor's from the University of Georgia which also gave me impactful learning experiences with wonderful teachers.

 My experiences since college have offered me opportunities to teach so many different people across all ages and backgrounds, and in such versatile circumstances that I have learned the value of teaching more than I ever expected.